 Specifically designed to meet personal learning objectives, Private Tuition, based on 1-1 or 1-2, is offered all year round.
 Prior to a private tuition, a meeting should be held to assess the learner's Mandarin level, discussing specific needs and aims, and making decisions on learning resources and regular sessions.
 This meeting can take up to one hour and is free of charge.

 The fee rate is £25/h, paid in advance for every 10 hourly-block, i.e. £250.
 One could choose 1h/w, or two of 1h/w, or 2h/w.
 The tuition normally takes place at the CI office.

 - Chinese Brush Calligraphy Course

 Currently we do not offer Calligraphy course.

 - Wu-Style Tai Chi Course, Sunday 4-6pm

 Following the University semester dates.
-The next round of courses will start from Monday 26th September 2016.
-Registration via the University Online Store (input "Tai Chi" into the search box).
+The course has already started from Sunday 1st October 2016.
+Registration is open via the University Online Store (input "Tai Chi" into the search box).

 Sino-English Corner (SEC)